qinghai-zheng/MSCNLG/README.md

 # MSCNLG
-Source codes of "Multi-view Subspace Clustering Networks with Local and Global Graph Information" Accepted by Neurocomputing 2021
+Source codes of "Multi-view Subspace Clustering Networks with Local and Global Graph Information" accepted by Neurocomputing 2021

 If you find the code useful in your research, please cite our works as follows, thanks.